-It started out cute: You’d see a teenage boy run across a field hockey turf holding a poster that said “PROM?” written in a Sharpie.
-It was a creative way to ask his prospective date if they would go to the big event with him.
-But my, how the mighty-adorable have fallen.
-These days, promposals have turned into quite a hassle, an extravagance, and an epic expense — especially for parents.
+Sure, once upon a time, it was cute.
+Maybe you’d see a teenage boy run across a field hockey turf holding a poster that said “PROM?” written in a Sharpie.
+Sure, it was a creative way to ask his prospective date if they would go to the big event with him.
+But my, how the mighty-cute have fallen.
+These days, promposals have turned into a hassle, an extravagance, and an epic expense — especially for parents.
 And it’s this here parent’s opinion that “promposals” need to stop.

 First, there’s the financial factor.
 Somehow, “promposals” have become a rich kid’s game, with every “promposing” teen trying to one-up the next one in the opulence of their gesture — which has turned into some hefty spending in many cases.
 (Yes, teens have hired skywriters to post the four-letter question, and have called on celebrities to help them with the “big ask.”)